datateknik-lth/datateknik-lth/ak3/datasakerhet-EIT060/sammanfattningar/checklista_fm.md

   specifically identified 2nd party may gain access to a secret key
 * **Key confirmation:** one party is assured that the second party has possession of a secret key, but doesn't have to know the identity of said party
-* **Explicit key authentication:** both implicit and explicit key authentication and key confirmation
+* **Explicit key authentication:** implicit key authentication and key confirmation
+* together, imply explicit key authentication.
 * **Replay attacks:** listening in on communication between parties and then repeating the information to one party.
 Can be used to authenticate when a nonce hasn't been used